BNN-UPC/datanetAPI/README.md

     * 'utilization': Average utilization of the outgoing port corresponding to the traffic associate with the QoS queue (in the range [0, 1])
     * 'losses': Average packets lost in the outgoing QoS queue (in the range [0, 1]).
     * 'avgPacketSize': Average packet size from all outgoing packets going through the QoS queue (bits).
-    * 'avgPortOccupancy': Dictionary with the occupancy (service and waiting queue) of the QoS queue.
+    * 'avgPortOccupancy': Dictionary with the occupancy of an equivalent queue that would produce the same average delay (queuing and service delay) as experienced by packets going through the QoS queue.
         * 'num_pkts': avgPortOccupancy in packets.
 It is only defined if the queue size of the node is defined  in packets (‘queueSizes’)
         * 'num_bits': avgPortOccupancy in bits.
 It is only defined if the queue size of the node is defined  in bits (‘bufferSizes‘)
     * 'maxQueueOccupancy': Dictionary with the maximum occupancy seen on the QoS queue.